lucasjellema/playwright-scenarios/README.md

 ## IMDb
 Folder imdb contains a Node application `movie.js`.
 Using Playwright, this application opens the IMDb web site and searches for a movie by title.
 It scrapes the IMDb page for movie properties and returns a JSON object with these attributes such as director, actors, writers, release date, duration.
 It also writes a JPG file with the movie poster.

+## Search
+Folder search contains a Node application `search.js`.
+This application runs the search site DuckDuckGo and customizes it a little:
+* a header is injected
+* a button is added to search in the context of a specific site
+* a button is added to perform a vanity search (search on the author's name for recent results)
+* a button is added to perform the search in parallel on multiple search sites (each site in its own tab) Note how JavaScript is added to the DuckDuckGo web application and how functions running in the Node context are invoked from within the browser context.